ucsc/site-chancellor/collections/_announcements/janet-napolitano.md

 While this is a bittersweet moment for all of us, George has more than earned his retirement after a career with UC that spanned 47 years!

-Please join me in congratulating Dr. Larive's in her new role as chancellor, effective July 1, and Chancellor Blumenthal in his well-deserved retirement.
+Please join me in congratulating Dr. Larive in her new role as chancellor, effective July 1, and Chancellor Blumenthal in his well-deserved retirement.

 Yours very truly,